 \begin{example}[Binary IV] Assume that \( Z \) is binary, and $\pi(Z,L)=Z$ is an RWF for \( A = a \).
 Then, if \( Z \) is an AIV for \( A \), Theorem~\ref{thm: identification} implies that

-\end{example} From Proposition~\ref{prop: local stability of RWF}, when identifying the DRF over a small subset $\mathcal{N}\subseteq\mathring{\mathcal{A}}$, one may rely on a single fixed $\pi(Z,L)$ as the URWF for $\mathcal{N}$.
+\end{example} From Proposition~\ref{prop: local stability of RWF}, when identifying the ADRF over a small subset $\mathcal{N}\subseteq\mathring{\mathcal{A}}$, one may rely on a single fixed $\pi(Z,L)$ as the URWF for $\mathcal{N}$.
 However, Proposition~\ref{prop: non-existence of a URWF} cautions against using a single fixed $\pi(Z,L)$ for the entire $\mathring{\mathcal{A}}$, as doing so may lead to critical errors.
 As a compromise, by Proposition~\ref{prop: finite covering number}, it is preferable to select different RWFs for different values of $A$.

-For a graphical illustration, consider Figures~\ref{fig: critical_problem} and~\ref{fig: critical_problem2} again.
-When $A$ is close to zero, Figure~\ref{fig: critical_problem2} suggests that $\pi(Z,L)=Z^2$ is an appropriate RWF for identification.
-In contrast, when $A$ is far from zero, Figure~\ref{fig: critical_problem} indicates that $\pi(Z,L)=Z$ can be used as an RWF.
-Consequently, in practice, we usually fix an RWF $\pi(Z,L)$ for $A = a_0$, with the aim of identifying the DRF only within a small neighborhood of $a_0 \in \mathring{\mathcal{A}}$.
+For a graphical illustration, consider Figure~\ref{fig: critical_problem} again.
+When $A$ is close to zero, Figure~\ref{fig: critical_problem}(b) suggests that $\pi(Z,L)=Z^2$ is an appropriate RWF for identification.
+In contrast, when $A$ is far from zero, Figure~\ref{fig: critical_problem}(a) indicates that $\pi(Z,L)=Z$ can be used as an RWF.
+Consequently, in practice, we should fix an RWF $\pi(Z,L)$ for $A = a_0$, to identify the ADRF only within a neighborhood of $a_0 \in \mathring{\mathcal{A}}$.